elixir-lang/elixir-lang.github.com/learning.markdown

 {% include toc.html %}

-Our website provides a [Getting Started guide](/getting-started/introduction.html) to learn more about Elixir's foundations and explore how to build projects with [Mix and OTP](/getting-started/mix-otp/introduction-to-mix.html).
+Our website provides a [Getting Started guide](/getting-started/introduction.html) to learn more about Elixir's foundations.
+Later on, it explores how to build projects with [Mix and OTP](/getting-started/mix-otp/introduction-to-mix.html).
 Elixir also includes [extensive API documentation](/docs.html).
-If you already know Erlang and you want to know Elixir (or vice-versa), check out our [Crash Course for Erlang developers](/crash-course.html).

-Outside of our website, the Elixir Community has also produced plenty of resources to explore Elixir from different backgrounds and other perspectives.
+Outside of our website, the Elixir Community has also produced plenty of resources to learn the language from different backgrounds and other perspectives.
+We list some of them below.
 We are sure you will find a resource that suits your pace and goals.

 ## Books